What Is a Character Reference?

 Below are some tips on whom to ask for a reference:

-- Choose a reference who is up-to-date.
+- Choose a current reference.
 Someone you've interacted with recently will provide a more meaningful letter than an acquaintance you haven't seen in a decade.

 - Choose people who know you well and think highly of you.
 This will help ensure that the letters are positive and personalized, and read sincerely.

 - Be practical in making your reference request.
 Avoid asking friends who tend to be slow to respond to emails or phone calls.

 - Select a diverse group.
 If you are asked to provide more than one reference, try to select a diverse group.
-For instance, you may want to include a friend who's known you for years and can speak to your core personality and strengths.
+For instance, you may want to include a friend who has known you for years and can speak to your core personality and strengths.
 You might also choose a colleague who can speak about your on-the-job conduct and more work-related skills.

 How to Ask Someone for a Character Reference

 After you have decided whom to ask for a character reference, you need to think about how you will ask them.
 Read below for tips on how to ask for a character reference: